TraFost/LoLo/README.md

 # LoLo – Your Reflective League Coach

 LoLo turns raw match logs into an actionable post-game huddle.
 It stitches together Riot Games telemetry, AWS Bedrock reasoning, and a React-powered experience so players can understand the _why_ behind their performance instead of just staring at spreadsheets.
 Use this guide to spin up the full stack, explore the major workflows, and learn how each package fits together.
-Add visual callouts wherever you see `(screenshot)`.

 ---